discord-intech/meta-intechos-udooqdl/README.md

 You should have an image inside build/tmp/deploy/images/\*your\_raspberry\_model\*/ it ends with .rpi-sdimg

-Copy that file somewhere you want (or don't move it, for what I care...) and plug a SD-CARD inside your computer (we will detroy everything on it).
+Copy that file somewhere you want (or don't move it, for what I care...) and plug a SD-CARD inside your computer (we will destroy everything on it).

 Your must find your device name inside /dev/ and I said the device, not the partition(s) !
 Exemple : for me it's /dev/mmcblk0